Enabling use & re-use

-Digital content is made to be copied, distributed and adapted.
+Digital content is made to be copied, distributed, and adapted.
 The ability to incorporate and re-use content in new works provides enormous creative opportunities.
-On the other hand, adapting non-digital models of rights and usage to a digital environment can be challenging.
+On the other hand, navigating copyright in a digital environment can be challenging.

 Make it Digital has four detailed Enabling Use & Re-use guides:

 If you are a digital content creator or publisher, you need to know the basics of copyright and to have thought realistically about how you want to permit people to access and use your content.
 In other words, you need to learn how to manage and license your copyright.